 Collects #1-6, 9-18, & Annual 1.
 It skips collecting issues #7-8, as they were part of a crossover almost as long as the Dark Avengers series itself!
+This was recollected as a paperback in 2018.
 Thus, you also should buy…

 Dark Avengers/Uncanny X-Men: Utopia Oversized Hardcover (ISBN 0785142339)

 Collects Dark Avengers #7-8, Dark Avengers/Uncanny X-Men: Exodus & Utopia, Dark Reign: The Cabal, Dark X-Men: The Beginning #1-3 & The Confession, Uncanny X-Men #513-514, and X-Men Legacy #226-227.